-The one term that all borrowers should understand is that both lenders are willing to refinance or consolidate federal government student loans.
+One item that all borrowers should understand is that both lenders are willing to refinance or consolidate federal government student loans.
 The advantage to borrowers is that it allows them to lock in lower interest rates.
-The danger is that federal perks like income driven repayment plans and student loan forgiveness programs are gone forever if they refinance.
+The danger is that federal perks like income-driven repayment plans and student loan forgiveness programs are gone forever if they refinance.

 Ultimately, from a loan term standpoint, there is very little that separates these two lenders.

 The one number that matters to all borrowers is interest rates.

 The advertised interest rates in all categories are currently very close with these two lenders.
 Borrowers looking to find the best deal would be wise to apply with both to find the company that actually offers the lowest interest rate.